capeprivacy/image-classification-onnx/README.md

 Encrypted: cape:KTTGfoNTQu....
 ```

 Returns the encrypted string for the capedocs user.
+(Note: the capedocs user is a user we use to deploy example functions).

 ```
 $ python encrypt_for_user.py capedocs